Posted: 7 Nov 2011

 but also to seek to 'out pay' theirpeer group so as to secure the most talented staff:

 [Company C] implemented a policy of being in the top quartile of FTSE 100 companies in terms of executive pay in order to retain key staff, reflect the company's position in the FTSE 20, and reward executives for the company's continued growth.
 (Company C, extract from engagement meeting minutes).

 Consequently, by seeking to pay executives packages that are either at or above the median levelof their benchmarked peers,these executive remuneration policies act as a ratchet constantly raising average levels of executive remuneration.
 The report released today by St Paul's Institute highlights the crux of the debate (albeit from a narrower financial services perspective); whilst financial services professionals believe that they are paid too much, their key motivation is that of financial reward.By acknowledging that they are both paid too much but also that they are motivated by financial return the polled financial services professionals show the need for outside organizations, such as governments, shareholders, and bodies such as St Paul's Institute, to constantly monitor the balance between motivation and reward.

-This piece has been written by an independent contributor and does not necessarily express the views of St Paul's Institute or St Paul's Cathedral.
+The opinions expressed in this article are those of the author, and do not necessarily represent the views of St Paul's Institute or St Paul's Cathedral.